shoelace-style/shoelace/source/docs/browser-support.md

 Unfortunately, it’s impossible for polyfills to support variable scoping.
 Because of this, Shoelace only uses CSS variables that are assigned at the `:root` level.

-Browser support for the CSS Grid is [very good](http://caniuse.com/#feat=css-grid), but if you need to support older browsers you can use a [grid system](https://github.com/zirafa/bootstrap-grid-only) instead.
+Browser support for the CSS Grid is [decent](http://caniuse.com/#feat=css-grid), but if you need to support Internet Explorer or Edge < 16, you can use the [Flexbox Grid](http://flexboxgrid.com/) instead.

 Browser support for `calc` is [excellent](http://caniuse.com/#feat=calc).
 Shoelace uses this internally for relative calculations.
 You can use it along with CSS variables too.